isomerpages/govtech-corp/media/technews/_posts/2024-07-22-post-Five Ways You’re Already Using AI.md

 in front of your cursor.
 Just as you’ve typed “I hope this email”, “finds you well” appears as suggestions and all you have to do is hit “tab” to use those words.</p>
-<p>The <a href="https://support.google.com/mail/answer/9116836?hl=en&amp;co=GENIE.Platform%3DDesktop" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Smart Compose</a> function
+<p>Google's <a href="https://support.google.com/mail/answer/9116836?hl=en&amp;co=GENIE.Platform%3DDesktop" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Smart Compose</a> function
 is powered by machine learning, a technique that enables computers to learn through examples in an automated manner.
 It’s also what powers AI as we know it today.</p>
-<p>Smart Compose has been around <a href="https://www.nytimes.com/2018/06/01/technology/personaltech/gmail-smart-compose.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">since 2018</a>,
+<p>Google's Smart Compose has been around <a href="https://www.nytimes.com/2018/06/01/technology/personaltech/gmail-smart-compose.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">since 2018</a>,
 way before AI became such a buzzword.
 In other words, many of us had already been using AI before AI became a thing.&nbsp;</p>
 <h3>3.
 Translation services</h3>